-With more than 1,000 employees boasting a diverse range of skills, perspectives, and backgrounds, Treasury supports the Government to deliver on its commitment to the people of New South Wales – to make the state a great place to live and work.
+With around 800 employees boasting a diverse range of skills, perspectives, and backgrounds, Treasury supports the Government to deliver on its commitment to the people of New South Wales – to make the state a great place to live and work.

 Policy and Budget